 We hear from teachers all the time of their need and desire for training, tools, and curriculum that understands their situation and can easily be carried or transported and used in various kinds of unique learning environments.
 We also see the need for students and teachers to have the ability to get to their learning and get there safely.
 In other words, they need resources that roam.
 It is our passion to offer support by eventually creating and reproducing teaching tools and curriculum that fits their needs.
 We also want to find ways to provide safe travel.

 We believe Love is the most powerful force in the universe.
 We won't shy away from the importance of having love as part of our mandate and our motivation.
 Without love and attachment, you can't have a quality education.
-Without healthy love, children can't develop into all they are meant to be.
+Without healthy love, children can't heal or develop into all they are meant to be.
 For us, God is love and Jesus is the greatest example of what love looks like.
-So we endeavor to live and love like God.
+So we endeavour to live and love like God.
 That's a tall order and we won't be perfect, but we have seen what this good love can do to transform children's lives.